 It is purely by the lottery of birth that I am spared the fate of many in the world, and I have always felt motivated to do what I can to address this wrong.
 And though we have already made progress in so many areas of wellbeing, there is still a huge amount of work to do.
 In addition to the above statistics, a third of humanity live under tyrannical regimes, wars still wage, and we face major challenges ahead due to climate change.
 And right now, all of us are still in the midst of a pandemic, the effects of which will last for decades.
 All of these issues are areas where Effective Altruism can help.
 A common misconception is that Effective Altruism is just about giving to the poor, but this is not the case.
 Effective Altruism Funds is split into four pots: Global Development, Animal Welfare, Long-Term Future and Effective Altruism Infrastructure.
 I split my giving across these pots respectively with 40% to the first, 18% to the second, 25% to the third and 17% to the final pot.
 Recent examples of where my money has gone are providing anti-malarial nets, combatting AIDS and tuberculosis, giving money directly to the poorest families in the world, and research into the risks of artificial intelligence.
 Another area where my money went, which I think we can all see the value in now, was funding to improve biosecurity and pandemic preparedness.
 And the movement isn’t just focused on putting a bandage on broken systems – it funds policy research and pushes for systemic change.
 It isn’t even just concerned with giving.
 There are other aspects to the movement such as The 80,000 Hours project that looks at how best to spend the hours of your working life to make a difference in the world.
 It could be by spending those hours impacting lives directly, or it could be by focusing on what you are talented at, earning as much as you can, and donating a large portion of your income.

 Thinking back to the child in the above scenario - we have the opportunity to affect the same outcome right now, and not just once.
 We can do this repeatedly throughout our lives.
 The current best estimates state that, if given to the most effective charity, it costs around £3,000 to save a life.
-To date, with the money I have donated, even on a conservative estimate, there is one life alive now that otherwise wouldn’t be.
-And my £10,000 will soon become £15,000 and then £20,000 and in over twenty years will likely be over £100,000.
+To date, with the money I have donated, even on a conservative estimate, there are a few people alive now that otherwise wouldn’t be.
+And my £19,000 will soon become £25,000 and then £50,000 and in over twenty years will likely be over £100,000.
 If you feel powerless as an individual, disillusioned with politics, or overwhelmed by the world’s problems then I would urge you to consider this route.

 A New Idea